How to Plug a Treadmill Into an Extension Cord?

 - Not making sure the outlet is properly grounded

 - Treadmills require a 15-amp circuit, so purchase an extension cord rated for 15 amps.

 Tips for using an extension cord with a treadmill

 Now that we’ve gone over how to safely plug a treadmill into an extension cord, let’s look at some tips for using these cords.

 Read User Manual:

-When using an extension cord with a treadmill, the first thing you should do is to check the user manual.
-Many treadmills have specific instructions on electrical requirements and how to use extension cords safely.
+When using an extension cord with a treadmill, the first thing you should do is check the user manual.
+Many treadmills have specific instructions on electrical requirements and using extension cords safely.